Catalog No. 776

 the dragon and the heathen defeated by the cross.)

-Note the variations in both the central image and lid configuration.
+Note that there variations in both body design and lid configurations.

 See also No. 953.